IgnasiLucas/hedgehog/README.md

 the de novo assembly of reads that do not map to the reference. ipyrad uses the bwa aligner.
 Apparently, it mapped 129,659,615 reads (40.5%) and used 8,667,728 (2.7%) further reads with the de novo assembly pipeline.

+After requesting the fixing of a bug, the output included the vcf file.

 2017-05-17